Guide to Using a Credit Card Like a Debit Card

 The Takeaway

 Using a credit card like a debit card ultimately boils down to only spending on your card with funds you already have.
 Since a credit card is essentially a loan, it’s easy to accumulate overwhelming debt, plus interest charges, if you’re overspending.
-If you can comfortably afford to repay your credit card transactions in full each month, using your credit card in lieu of a debit card can provide access to valuable benefits, like earning rewards, enhancing fraud protection, and positively impacting your credit.
+If you can comfortably afford to repay your credit card transactions in full each month, using your credit card in lieu of a debit card can provide access to valuable benefits, like earning rewards, enhancing fraud protection, and possibly building your credit.

 FAQ